fjpolo/GameTang/doc/linux.md

 # GAMETang Linux loader

 Since 0.4, GAMETang has added Linux loader program support.
-With a tiny and cheap Linux SBC, now you can enjoy fpga NES games on your living room TV much easier.
+With a tiny and cheap Linux SBC, now you can enjoy fpga GAMETANK games on your living room TV much easier.

 Here's the basic idea,